-We will provide national and regional students with eight weeks of didactic and experiential learning at five different locations:
+We will provide national and regional students with eight weeks of didactic and experiential learning at:

 The Magee Women’s Cancer Research Center (WCRC), Oakland campus site was developed to expose scholars to various aspects of research in women’s health, focusing on cancer, which has become a major strength at the MWRI with the recent generation of the Womens Cancer Research Center (WCRC).
 Research projects and presentation centered around critical research projects in breast and ovarian cancer, and state-of-the-art technologies and approaches for the studies, such as novel methods in mass spectrometry.
 Scholars will participate in class-based didactic courses, extensive research programs in individual mentors’ laboratories, and visits at clinical and core support components of the Magee Hospital, and MWRI.